-Since asset managers play a significant role in the Croatian capital market, it is particularly interesting to see how they have been performing in 2020.
-As visible from the graph below, NAV of all funds has witnessed a steady increase for each consecutive month since April, and as of end November stood at HRK 17.76bn (+2.8% MoM).
-This still represents a decrease of 21.3% YTD (or HRK 5.8bn).
+Since asset managers play a significant role in the Croatian capital market, it is particularly interesting to see how they have been performing since the outbreak of the pandemic.
+As visible from the graph below, NAV of all funds has witnessed a steady increase for each consecutive month since April, and as of end January stood at HRK 18.54bn (+1.8% MoM).
+This still represents a decrease of 19.6% YoY (or HRK 4.52bn).

 As a reminder, in March, UCITS funds observed a sharp decrease in their NAV of 32.2% or HRK 7.42bn.
 We note that most of the mentioned decrease could be attributed to the withdrawals from the funds, while a smaller portion reflects the change in value of assets in which the funds invest in.
 As turmoil on financial market subsided withdrawals from funds were halted.

-The biggest decrease of a YTD basis was observed in bond holdings, which decreased by 25.7% or HRK 3.97bn.
-Meanwhile shares observed a decrease of 6% or HRK 106.47m.
-November was a particularly positive month for equities as they were given additional tailwind by the positive vaccine development.
-As a result, total equity holdings increased by 9.8% MoM (or by HRK 149.74m).
+The biggest decrease of a YoY basis was observed in bond holdings, which decreased by 23% or HRK 3.49bn.
+Meanwhile shares observed a decrease of 7% or HRK 131.44m.

-On a MoM basis, bonds have observed the highest increase in nominal terms of HRK 614.3m or 5.6%.
-Looking at domestic equity holdings, they are up by 10.4%.
-To put things into a perspective, CROBEX was up by 8.1% in November.
+On a MoM basis, bonds have observed the solid increase in nominal terms of HRK 264m or 2.2%.
+Looking at domestic equity holdings, they are up by 4.1%, while CROBEX was up by 2.7% in January.

 Looking at the asset composition of Croatian UCITS funds, it seems that asset managers have not significantly changed their composition, which can be seen in the graph above.
-Since the beginning of 2020, we witnessed a considerable decrease of bonds in the assets structure which went from 65% in January 2020 to as low as 59% (April), while as of November 2020 bonds take up for 62.2% of the total assets.
+Since the beginning of 2020, we witnessed a considerable decrease of bonds in the assets structure which went from 65% in January 2020 to as low as 59% (April), while as of January 2021 bonds take up for 62.5% of the total assets.
 Such a decrease could mainly be attributed to the above-mentioned withdrawals from funds which (predominantly) invest in the mentioned asset class.
-Of the aforementioned bond holdings, domestic government bonds account for 40.5% of the total assets under management (or HRK 7.51bn) which is the single largest item of UCITS funds.